na-na-hi/renget/archive/unesm.md

 Purple nodded.
 “They like to hang around the library, reading those books they found.
 I would stay clear of them if I were you, they seem to have it out for the Clover Guild.
 It’s strange, considering you all like to act like you’re humans.”

-“You know how enthusiasts can be.
-Always have to be right,” said Green.
+“You know how enthusiasts can be," said Green.
+"Always have to be right.”

 “It’s a shame, those four are so helpful.
 They could really teach the Clover Guild some manners.”